-Sanoma Group includes three reportable segments: Sanoma Media BeNe, Sanoma Media Finland and Sanoma Learning.
-Majority of the continuing operations of Sanoma Media BeNe are in the Netherlands.
+Sanoma Group includes three reportable segments: Sanoma Media Netherlands, Sanoma Media Finland and Sanoma Learning.
+Majority of the continuing operations of Sanoma Media Netherlands are in the Netherlands.

 Sanoma Learning's main markets are Poland, the Netherlands, Finland, Belgium and Sweden.
 We have scoped our audit to obtain sufficient audit coverage of Sanoma Group consolidated financial statements.
-In addition, we have performed specific audit procedures related to the income statement of the divested Dutch TV business SBS for the period it has been consolidated to Sanoma Group consolidated financial statements.
+In addition, we have performed specific audit procedures related to the income statement of the divested Belgian women's magazine portfolio for the period it has been consolidated to Sanoma Group consolidated financial statements.